 When it comes to tinnitus, you don’t have to feel alone.
-Over 50 million Americans have dealt with tinnitus symptoms to some extent and that number is rising.
+Over 50 million Americans have dealt with tinnitus symptoms to some extent and that number is rising as more people are seeking hearing services to help manage their tinnitus.
 But there are some demographics which can be more at-risk to tinnitus than others.

 - Seniors – As tinnitus is often a side effect of hearing loss and 1 out of 3 seniors over the age of 65 reports a degree of hearing loss, it is not surprising that many seniors often suffer from tinnitus.

 - Musicians – Constant exposure to loud levels of music often damages the hearings of musicians.
 Some famous musicians who suffer from tinnitus are Will.i.am from the Black Eyed Peas, Phil Collins from the band Genesis, and many others.

 - Earbud users – With the level of sound that can be piped directly into the ears by earbuds, it is not surprising that regular earbud users suffer from a certain amount of hearing damage and tinnitus.

 - Construction workers – Many construction zones can run at 90 decibels and higher depending on what tools are being used, which is the decibel level when hearing damage can occur.
 Wearing hearing protection gear is vital to protecting this demographic from tinnitus and hearing loss.